Camp Gonsalves

 Camp Gonsalves is a U.S. Marine Corps jungle warfare training area located in northern Okinawa, Japan, across the villages of Kunigami and Higashi.
-Established in 1958, it is the largest U.S training facility in Okinawa.
+Established in 1958, it is the largest U.S. training facility in Okinawa.
 The camp is located in the Yanbaru forest protected area, raising long time ecological concerns enhanced by the 2016 plan to build new helipads.

 Terrain

 Also known as the NTA (Northern Training Area), and since 1998 as the JWTC (Jungle Warfare Training Center) it occupies 78.3 km2 of jungle in Northern Okinawa.
 The hilly and rugged terrain is topped with single and double canopy forests.
 The region supplies the densely populated south of the island with drinking water.

 As part of the Ryukyu Islands subtropical evergreen forests, most of the area surrounding JWTC is designated as a national forest by the Government of Japan.
 The area is home to 24 endangered species including the Okinawa rail, Amami woodcock, Pryers woodpecker, and the Ryukyu robin.
-There are three species of pit viper poisonous snakes, the Okinawa habu, hime habu, and the Sakishima habu.
+There are three species of pit viper venomous snakes, the Okinawa habu, hime habu, and the Sakishima habu.
 JWTC supports the local Government of Japan small Asian mongoose capturing project.